Homemade Butter + Video

 - Be sure that the heavy cream is very cold.
 You can even place it into the freezer for 5 to 10 minutes before you start to churn it.

-- To prevent a lot of butter from getting between your fingers, hold it between the palms of your hands.
+- Hold it just right.
+To prevent a lot of butter from getting between your fingers, hold it between the palms of your hands.

 How to make butter

-- Pour the cold cream and salt (if you’re making salted butter) into your stand mixer.
+1. Pour the cold heavy cream and salt (if you’re making salted butter) into your stand mixer.

 The rinsing process is necessary because the water removes any traces of buttermilk that are on the butter.

-Store your homemade butter in the refrigerator for up to 6 weeks.
+Store your heavy cream butter in the refrigerator for up to 6 weeks.
 Or, place it in a freezer-safe container and freeze it for up to 3 months.

 Now that you know how to make butter yourself, the next step is to decide how you want to use it!